Some Properties of Distal Actions on Locally Compact Groups

 We further explore properties of distal groups.
-It can easily be seen that pointwise distal groups are unimodular.
-But obviously the converse need not be true as any non-compact semisimple connected Lie group is unimodular but it is not pointwise distal.
-But closed subgroups of pointwise distal groups are also pointwise distal and hence, any pointwise distal group has the property that all its closed subgroups are unimodular.
+We first observe that pointwise distal groups are unimodular (see Proposition \ref{pum}); recall that a locally compact group $G$ is said to be {\it unimodular} if any left-invariant Haar measure is also right-invariant.
+The converse need not hold as any non-compact semisimple connected Lie group is unimodular but it is not pointwise distal.
+Observe that closed subgroups of pointwise distal groups are also pointwise distal and hence, any pointwise distal group has the property that all its closed subgroups are unimodular.
 We now attempt to see how far one could progress in the converse direction.
-Main result in Section 5 is Theorem \ref{csu} which relates pointwise distality, contraction groups and unimodularity of closed subgroups.
-It may also be noted that such class of unimodular groups arises in the classification of groups that admit recurrent random walks (see \cite{GR} for any unexplained notions) and study of contraction subgroups on such groups plays a crucial role in \cite{GR}.
-Here, we prove that $C_K(\ap )$ is relatively compact for any inner automorphism $\ap$ and for any compact $\ap$-invariant subgroup $K$ of $G$ if and only if closed subgroups of $G$ are unimodular (see Theorem \ref{csu}).
+Main result in Section 5 relates pointwise distality, contraction groups and unimodularity of closed subgroups (see Theorem \ref{csu}).
+It may be noted that such class of unimodular groups arises in the classification of groups that admit recurrent random walks (see \cite{GR} for any unexplained notions) and study of contraction subgroups on such groups plays a crucial role in \cite{GR}.
+Here, we prove that the closed subgroups of $G$ are unimodular if and only if for any inner automorphism $\ap$ and for any $\ap$-invariant compact subgroup $K$ of $G$, $C_K(\ap)$ is relatively compact (see Theorem \ref{csu}).